Multi-Head RAG: Solving Multi-Aspect Problems with LLMs: Full Specification of Benchmarking Multi-Aspectuality

 \subsection{Metrics}

-\else \textbf{Metrics} \fi We also design novel metrics to assess how well a given RAG scheme supports multi-aspectuality.
-For a query $Q$, a used retrieval strategy $S$ (detailed in Section~\ref{sec:multi-aspect-retrieval}), and $n$ documents from $n$ categories to retrieve, $Q_{rel}$ denotes the \textit{ideal} set of documents that should be retrieved for $Q$.
+We also design novel metrics to assess how well a given RAG scheme supports multi-aspectuality.
+For a query $Q$, a used reranker scheme $S$ (detailed in Section~\ref{sec:query-exec}), and $n$ documents from $n$ categories to retrieve, $Q_{rel}$ denotes the \textit{ideal} set of documents that should be retrieved for $Q$.
 Then, $S(Q, n)$ is the set of the \textit{actually} retrieved documents.
 We define the \textit{Retrieval Success Ratio} as $\Xi(Q, n) = \frac{|S(Q, n) \cap Q_{rel}|}{|Q_{rel}|}$, i.e., the ratio of successfully retrieved relevant documents.
 Moreover, there is a case when a RAG scheme does not retrieve the \textit{exact} desired document, but it still retrieves successfully \textit{some other document} from \textit{the same} category.
+While less desired, it still increases chances for a more accurate LLM answer following the retrieval.
+For example, when asking the LLM to determine the cause of an industry accident, fetching the documents in the same category as the accident being queried about, improves the chances for the LLM to give a more relevant answer.
 To consider such cases, we use another measure, the \textbf{Category Retrieval Success Ratio} or $\Xi_c$.
 It has the same form as $\Xi(Q, n)$ above, with one difference: $S(Q, n)$ is now the set of all the retrieved documents that belong to categories of the ideal desired documents.
 Finally, to combine these two metrics, we use the \textbf{Weighted Retrieval Success Ratio} $\Xi_w$ as $\Xi_w=\frac{w\cdot\Xi+\Xi_c}{w+1}$.
-By varying $w$, the user can adjust the importance of exact document matches and category matches.
-An example of using these metrics to assess how well \nameAS and Standard RAG capture multi-aspectuality is pictured in the bottom part of Figure~\ref{fig:query_detail}.